Cargo/Handlebars.mode/README.md

 * Handlebars and Mustache syntax highlighting within HTML documents, with support for inline styles and scripts
 * Navigator symbols for sections and partials tags
 * Custom bookmarks for the Code Navigator, e.g. `{{! !Bookmark }}`
-* Autocomplete for Handlebars helpers and tags used throughout the current document
+* Autocomplete for Handlebars helpers and Mustache tags used throughout the current document

 ## Installation